Arunm619/coding/readme.md

 7.Count ways to increase LCS length of two strings by one

-8.Find the character in first string that is present at minimum index in second string
+**8.Find the character in first string that is present at minimum index in second string** [See Solution](https://gist.github.com/arun-sudharsan/91c70fcf1d4174d4b193e0c99a3016b6)

 9.Remove characters from the first string which are present in the second string